thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

 Code:
  : The DoT DHCPv4 option (one octet)

-Length:
+Len:
- : Length of the DNS Servers list in octects
+ : Length of the DNS Servers list in octects.
+If the length is set to 0 the DHCP server MUST transmit a Domain Name Server Option message {{RFC2132}}, which the client will infer as all hosts provided in that option as capable of answering queries with DoT.

 DNS Servers:
- : One or more IPv4 addresses of DNS servers
+ : IPv4 addresses of DNS servers.
+This field is optional and MUST not be set if the Len field is set to 0.

 ## IPv6 DHCP Option